rubenwardy/minetest_modding_book/_en/quality/clean_arch.md

 will be more feasible.

 Note that these apply both when thinking about the relationship between mods, and the relationship between areas inside a mod.
-In both cases you should try to get high cohesion and low coupling.

 ## Model-View-Controller

-In the next chapter we will discuss how to automatically test your code, and one of the problems we will have is how to separate your logic (calculations, what should be done) from API calls (`minetest.*`, other mods) as much as possible.
+In the next chapter, we will discuss how to automatically test your code and one of the problems we will have is how to separate your logic (calculations, what should be done) from API calls (`minetest.*`, other mods) as much as possible.